MicrosoftDocs/mixed-reality/mixed-reality-docs/implementing-3d-app-launchers.md

 }
 ```

-## Checking that you're in Mixed Reality
+### Checking that the user is in Windows Mixed Reality

-3D deep links can only be created while the view is being displayed in a Mixed Reality headset.
-When your view isn't being presented in a Mixed Reality headset we recommend gracefully handling this by either hiding the entry point or showing an error message.
+3D deep links (secondaryTiles) can only be created while the view is being displayed in a Windows Mixed Reality headset.
+When your view isn't being presented in a Windows Mixed Reality headset we recommend gracefully handling this by either hiding the entry point or showing an error message.
 You can check this by querying [IsCurrentViewPresentedOnHolographic()](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.preview.holographic.holographicapplicationpreview#Windows_ApplicationModel_Preview_Holographic_HolographicApplicationPreview_IsCurrentViewPresentedOnHolographicDisplay_).

 ## Tile notifications